 Updated by Simon Hill on 9-14-2015: Updated images, data, and prices for this year’s iPhone 6S models.

 According to research by online marketplace uSell.com, based on what happened when the iPhone 5S launched, your current iPhone will depreciate in value pretty quickly when that new model hits the market.
 Two weeks after the new models are announced, old iPhones will be worth 5 percent less, by four weeks after launch you can expect to get 12 percent less, and by the time we reach eight weeks they’ve lost more than 20 percent of their resale value.

-If you’ve got an iPhone 5S right now and you want to upgrade, then you could lose a big chunk of change if you drag your feet.
-And if you’ve decided to sell, the next big challenge is finding the best price.
+If you’ve got an iPhone 6 and want to upgrade, then you could lose a chunk of change if you drag your feet.
+If you’ve decided to sell, the next big challenge is finding the best price.

 Sell it to others directly on Craigslist, eBay, etc

 Craigslist, eBay, and other online classifieds are a great way to sell your phone and will give you the most control regarding your iPhone’s selling price.
 If you are willing to deal with the spam, scams, and subpar emails, there are troves of eager Apple fanatics waiting to scoop up your old iOS device at a moment’s notice, regardless of the smartphone’s condition.
 Craigslist and eBay will allow you to set your asking price – as opposed to other online websites that will offer you a fixed amount of money – and often prove the quickest and most lucrative avenues for discarding your device in the local area or otherwise.

 Craigslist prices always tend to fluctuate depending on timing and availability, but many people are willing to pay a bit more to avoid the hassle of shipping and waiting.